 In July 2018, the Residency programme in Ophthalmology in partnership with the Liberia College of Physicians and Surgeons (LCPS) was launched.
 Annually, these residents spend nine months at the LEC and three months in LVPEI’s Centre of Excellence in Hyderabad, India.
 A Lions Clubs International Foundation (LCIF) grant helps support the programme.

 The Institute plans to further expand the network of tertiary level services at the LEC in the capital city of Monrovia.
 The plan is to establish a network of vision centres in remote areas.
 These will provide high-quality primary eye care closer to the doorsteps of the people, as well as build capacity in the existing eye care providers in the country.
 Another project will be to tackle the backlog of cataract in the country in collaboration with other hospitals.

 As is evident, ours is a humanitarian effort, a glimpse of which is exemplified here.
 A recent beneficiary of LEC is a 12-day-old baby of a 17-year-old mother who had developed gonococcal infection prior to the child’s birth.
 The infection would have led to corneal perforation in the eyes of the baby, robbing the new born of precious vision.
 However, prompt diagnosis and aggressive treatment provided at LEC helped preserve this infant’s vision.

-Acknowledgement: LVPEI gratefully acknowledges the support of the following partners: Government of Liberia, Lions Clubs International Foundation, USA, Latter Day Saints Charities, USA, Operation Eyesight Universal, Canada, OneSight, USA, Eyelliance, USA and Indo American Eye Care Society, USA.
+Acknowledgements: LVPEI gratefully acknowledges the support of the following partners: Government of Liberia, Lions Clubs International Foundation, USA, Latter Day Saints Charities, USA, Operation Eyesight Universal, Canada, OneSight, USA, Eyelliance, USA, HelpMeSee, USA and Indo American Eye Care Society, USA.